Thermodynamic formalism for discontinuous maps and statistical properties of their equilibrium states: Introduction

 \subsection{General results}

-This initial set of results is the more general part of this work, and they are proven in section \ref{kjdfkjdsfkj}.
-They pertain to skew-product maps, denoted as $F=(f, G)$, which exhibit favorable spectral properties for both the normalized Ruelle-Perron-Frobenius operator of the quotient map $f$ and the transfer operator of the fiber map $G$, for almost all fibers.
+This subsection presents the most general results of the paper, which are proved in Section~\ref{kjdfkjdsfkj}.
+They concern skew-product maps $F=(f,G)$ under suitable spectral assumptions: the normalized Ruelle--Perron--Frobenius operator of the base map $f$, together with the transfer operators of the fibre maps $G(x,\cdot)$, satisfy the spectral properties required in our framework.
+These results are formulated as Theorems~A--G.

-Please note that, from a continuity standpoint, this initial approach accommodates a wide range of discontinuous systems, as the hypotheses are primarily centered on the spectral properties of operators associated with $f$ and $G$.
+It is worth noting that, from the perspective of continuity, this initial framework can accommodate a wide range of discontinuous systems, since the hypotheses focus primarily on the spectral properties of the operators associated with $f$ and $G$.
+More precisely, the assumptions are divided according to the base and fibre dynamics.

-More precisely, for the base map $f$, we impose the conditions (P1) and (P2), while for the fiber $G$, we require (G1), (G2), and (G3).
-These assumptions will be formally presented in section \ref{kjdfkjdsfkj}.
-In this initial section, we also presuppose that $F$ possesses an $F$-invariant measure $\mu_0$, which projects onto the equilibrium state $m$ of $f$, as described in (P3) (also found in section \ref{kjdfkjdsfkj}).
+For the base map $f$, conditions (P1) and (P2) encode the existence of equilibrium states for a suitable class of potentials, together with appropriate spectral properties of the associated Ruelle--Perron--Frobenius operator.
+In addition, they impose a mild structural assumption on the inverse branches of $f$.
+These hypotheses are standard in non-uniformly expanding settings, although the spectral decomposition required in (P1) is of a functional-analytic nature.

+For the fibre map $G$, conditions (G1)--(G3) control the action of the induced fibre dynamics on spaces of signed measures, expressing uniform contraction and regularity properties.
+While (G1) reflects, in particular, a natural dynamical requirement for contracting fibres, conditions (G2) and (G3) are mainly technical assumptions related to the choice of norms and function spaces.

+Throughout this subsection, $\mu_0$ denotes a distinguished $F$-invariant probability measure whose existence is postulated axiomatically in condition (P3).
+Moreover, $\mu_0$ projects onto the equilibrium state $m$ of $f$, a hypothesis that is commonly satisfied in skew-product constructions.
+At this level of generality, $\mu_0$ is not assumed a priori to possess additional properties, such as being an equilibrium state for a given potential.
+Its precise dynamical and statistical nature is progressively clarified throughout this section and further developed in Section~\ref{kjdfkjdsfkj}, where we establish uniqueness, spectral characterizations, and statistical properties.